Grid Guy

 What's coming next on Grid Guy for WEC?

-The Le Mans hub above is live now with verified history and traditions.
-Live standings, per-round race results, qualifying detail (including the Hyperpole format unique to Le Mans), every WEC round's circuit hub, and the per-event pages that the winners table will link to are all part of the sportscar build plan — shipping over the weeks ahead.
+Live Hypercar and LMGT3 driver standings and the full season calendar are live now, alongside the Le Mans hub with verified history and traditions.
+Per-round race results, qualifying detail (including the Hyperpole format unique to Le Mans), every WEC round's circuit hub, and team and manufacturer standings are next in the sportscar build plan — shipping over the weeks ahead.

 New to sportscar racing?